sftpgo/docs/docs/config-file.md

     - `debug`, boolean.
 If set, the received id tokens will be logged at debug level.
 Default: `false`.
   - `wopi`, struct.
 Defines the configuration for the WOPI integration, compatible with document servers like Collabora Online.
     - `server_url`, string.
 Defines the base URL of the WOPI server.
 The path `/hosting/discovery` will be automatically added.
-    - `skip_tls_verify`,  boolean. if enabled SFTPGo accepts any TLS certificate presented by the WOPI server and any host name in that certificate.
-In this mode, TLS is susceptible to man-in-the-middle attacks.
-This should be used only for testing.
     - `skip_proof_key_verify`, boolean.
 If enabled the proof keys are not verified.
 This should be used only for testing.
     - `callback_url`, string.
 Defines the base URL that the WOPI server uses to access and update files.
 This is typically the SFTPGo URL reachable from the WOPI server, for example: `https://sftpgo.example.com`.
     - `allowed_from`.
 Defines the list of IP addresses and IP ranges permitted to access the SFTPGo WOPI implementation.
 This typically includes the IP address of the WOPI server and can be used alongside proof keys for enhanced security.